RoboticArts/roboticarts_voice_control/README.md

 ### 5. Troubleshooting

 PyAudio works with ALSA driver.
 The first device used by this driver is the default driver.
-If you get a message like this when you launch the node and the node does not detect you microphone, you have to change the default device by your microphone.
+If you get a message like this when you launch the node and **the node does not detect you microphone**, you have to change the default device by your microphone.

 ```